jjkrasnick/jjkrasnick/README.md

 - 📫 How to reach me: **[https://www.linkedin.com/in/jjkrasnick](https://www.linkedin.com/in/jjkrasnick)**

-- 🤝 I’m looking for help with: **Finding 2023 Summer Internships!**
+- 🤝 I’m looking for help with: **Finding 2024 Spring/Summer Internships!**

 - 👨‍💻 All of my projects are available at: **[https://www.github.com/jjkrasnick](https://www.github.com/jjkrasnick)**